xialijun0801/qfin/README.md

 ## R

-*comments on the usefullness*: not very heavily tested, but extremely helpful.
+*comments on the usefullness*: not heavily tested during interviews, but very helpful.

 There's no real good book for R. Hadley's [Advanced R](http://adv-r.had.co.nz/) is an excellent book, but it is only for advanced users.